aarong/feedme-server-core/README.md

   The client transmitted a message that was not valid JSON or that violated one of the JSON schemas laid out in the Feedme specification.

-  - `err.clientMessage` (Object or string) - The message received from the client.
+  - `err.clientMessage` (JSON value) - The message received from the client.
 If the message was not valid JSON, then this property holds the raw string message, otherwise it holds the parsed JSON value.

   - `err.parseError` (optional Error) is the error thrown by the JSON parser, if applicable.